Tamborine Mountain suburb profile

 Tamborine Mountain rental market trends

 The rental market in Tamborine Mountain has experienced modest growth, with house rents increasing by 3.6% over the past year to $725 per week, while unit rents have remained stable at $415 per week.
-This picturesque suburb offers a tranquil lifestyle, making it an attractive option for those seeking a serene environment with steady rental opportunities.
+This stability, combined with the area's natural beauty and community charm, makes Tamborine Mountain an attractive option for renters seeking a serene lifestyle.

 Suburbs near Tamborine Mountain